aau-claaudia/aicloud-docs/docs/overview.md

 ## AI Cloud

-The (new) AI Cloud is the second generation of the AI Cloud which has gradually been put into service since 2021.
+The AI Cloud is the second generation of CLAAUDIA's AI Cloud service which has gradually been put into service since 2021.
-The AI Cloud consists of a front-end node and a number of compute nodes.
+The AI Cloud consists of a front-end node (ai-fe02.srv.aau.dk) and a number of compute nodes.
 The AI Cloud is a heterogeneous platform with several different types of hardware available in the compute nodes.